Creatio vs Pipedrive

 Two different CRM philosophies

-Creatio and Pipedrive solve the same problem (managing customer relationships and sales pipelines) with different design philosophies.
+Creatio and Pipedrive solve the same problem -- managing customer relationships and sales pipelines -- with different design philosophies.

 Pipedrive was founded by salespeople for salespeople.
 The five co-founders were frustrated by CRMs built for managers to monitor reps rather than help reps sell.
 The result is a product that treats the pipeline as the primary workspace, not a reporting artifact.
 Every design decision serves one goal: get reps to take the next action on the next deal.

 For small teams that need to be productive on day one, this focus pays off.
+Pipedrive's G2 rating of 4.2/5 across 1,740 reviews reflects broad user satisfaction, particularly among SMBs that value a short learning curve and fast setup.

 Creatio started from a different premise.
 Founded in 2002 as Terrasoft, the platform was built around a business process management (BPM) engine first, with CRM layered on top.
 Creatio treats every customer interaction as part of a larger workflow.